The Vegan & Vegetarian Guide to Reykjavik

 Sumac

 Sumac is a must-visit restaurant in Reykjavik, as it truly has some of the best meatless dishes in the city.
-In fact, it's one of the overall best restaurants in Reykjavik, with a Michelin Guide mention.
+In fact, it's one of the best restaurants in Reykjavik, and it has a Michelin Guide mention.

 They serve up flavors of the Middle East and North Africa with a strong emphasis on Lebanese and Moroccan cuisines.
 The restaurant is renowned for its inventive approach to these culinary traditions, and that creativity extends to its vegetarian and vegan options.